Loading

 Elan School

-Élan was located on a 33-acre (13 ha) campus that was formerly a hunting lodge.
-There were also other campuses, such as the one on 424 Maplecrest Road in Parsonsfield, Maine, which was formerly a hotel and hospital before it was bought by Élan in 1975.
+The Élan School was located on a 33-acre (13 ha) campus in south Poland that was formerly a hunting lodge.
+There were also other campuses, such as the one on 424 Maplecrest Road in Parsonsfield, which was formerly a hotel and hospital before it was bought by Élan in 1975.
 This campus was known to have some of the worst abuse in the school's history, and was put out of use sometime in the 1980s.

-The school acquired notoriety during the 1990s and early-2000s when former classmates of Michael Skakel, who had attended Élan in the 1970s, testified against him in his trial for an unsolved murder that had occurred about two years before he enrolled at Élan.
+The Élan School acquired notoriety during the 1990s and early-2000s when former classmates of Michael Skakel, who had attended in the 1970s, testified against him in his trial for a murder that had occurred about two years before he had enrolled.
 The school was also the subject of persistent allegations of abuse in their behavioral modification program.

 Background and history

-Élan School was founded in 1970 by Joseph Ricci, a former heroin addict who had worked with young people in drug-treatment facilities, along with psychiatrist Dr. Gerald Davidson and investor David Goldberg.
-Ricci headed the school until his death in January 29, 2001 due to lung cancer, when his widow Sharon Terry took over.
+Élan School was founded in 1970 by Joseph Ricci, a former heroin addict who had worked with young people in drug treatment facilities, along with psychiatrist Dr. Gerald Davidson and investor David Goldberg.
+Ricci headed the school until his death on January 29, 2001 due to lung cancer, when his widow Sharon Terry took over.
 In 1974, Élan 1 was damaged by a fire with damages estimated as $100,000.
 Maine politician Bill Diamond served as the school's Director of Governmental Relations.

 Program